General election: United States

 The term general election is distinguished from primaries or caucuses, which are intra-party elections meant to select a party's official candidate for a particular race.
-Thus, if a primary is meant to elect a party's candidate for the position-in-question, a general election is meant to elect who occupies the position itself.
+Thus, if a primary is meant to elect a party's candidates for a particular position, a general election is meant to elect who occupies the position itself.
 Presidential primaries happen several months before the general election, though not all states hold primaries.

 In the Louisiana the expression general election means the runoff election which occurs between the two highest candidates as determined by the jungle primary.